Transgender sports bill reaches Senate floor; college eligibility dominates debate

 N.C.
-Republican sponsors of controversial legislation prohibiting transgender sports participation have coalesced around a version that would place restrictions on college competition in North Carolina.
+Republican sponsors of controversial legislation prohibiting transgender sports participation have coalesced around a version of the bill would place restrictions on college competition in North Carolina.

 HB574 would place restrictions on athletic competitions for UNC System members, community colleges and private colleges and universities.
 Affected are members of the NCAA, National Association of Intercollegiate Athletics (NAIA) and National Junior College Athletic Association (NJCAA).

-Representatives from the Atlantic Coast Conference, UNC System, Salem College, Wake Forest and Winston-Salem State University have not commented publicly on the latest version of HB574.
+Representatives from the Atlantic Coast Conference, UNC System, Salem College, Wake Forest and Winston-Salem State University have not commented publicly on the bill.

 People are also reading…

-The Senate has approved Senate Bill 631, which prohibits transgender students from playing middle and high school sports, but not college.
-SB631 has all 30 Senate Republicans as sponsors and was placed this week in the House Health committee for consideration.
+A Senate version of the bill, Senate Bill 631, prohibits transgender students from playing middle and high school sports, but not college.
+SB631, which cleared the Senate, has all 30 Senate Republicans as sponsors and was placed this week in the House Health committee for consideration.

 "We have accepted the legislation to include colleges," said Sen. Vickie Sawyer, R-Iredell, co-primary sponsor of SB631.